-Open the Audio Edit window with the [Audio Edit] button or the Ctrl+Shift+A keys, and select the Audio Chord Wizard mode.
+Open the Audio Edit window with the [Audio Edit] button, and select the Audio Chord Wizard mode.

 Set bar lines for the whole audio and press the [Equalize Tempos] button.

 Tip: Press the video button on the Audio Edit window toolbar to see how you can set bar lines.